-We have audited the financial statements, set out on pages 2 to 16, of the Science and Technology Center in Ukraine as at 31 December 1999 at the request of the Board of Governors.
-The financial statements comprise the Statement of Revenues and Expenditure, the balance sheet, the statement of cash flows and the notes to the financial statements.
+We have audited the financial statements, set out on pages 2 to 17, of the Science and Technology Center in Ukraine as at 31 December 2000 at the request of the Board of Governors.
+The financial statements comprise the Statement of Revenues and Expenditure, the Balance Sheet, the Statement of Cash Flows and the Notes to the financial statements.
 These financial statements are the responsibility of the management of the Science and Technology Center in Ukraine.
 Our responsibility is to express an opinion on these financial statements based on our audit.
-The financial statements of the Science and Technology Center in Ukraine as of 31 December 1998 were audited by another auditor whose report dated 30 September 1999 expressed an unqualified audit opinion on those statements, however an emphasis of matter was noted regarding non-compliance with IAS 16, regarding fixed assets.